To Paint or Replace Kitchen CabinetryJuly 19th, 2023 | by Elizabeth | Posted in remodeling

 I get this question often, and it was one of the main concerns of my sweet friend and her husband when they called me to help with their kitchen renovation.
 When they decided to encapsulate their crawl space, the installers found some water damage and a leak under the house.
-After further investigation, it was found to be from the second story HVAC unit which had been leaking down through the wall for quite some time, that’s why we are going to contact hvacdirect now because there you can do your own mini split system.
+After further investigation, it was found to be from the second story HVAC unit which had been leaking down through the wall for quite some time.

 So…insurance was called.